miraland-labs/miraland/docs/src/getstarted/local.md

 - How to install the Solana CLI locally
 - How to setup a localhost Solana cluster/validator
 - How to create a Solana wallet for developing
-- How to airdrop SOL tokens for your wallet
+- How to airdrop MLN tokens for your wallet

 ## Install the Solana CLI